cmake-basis/BASIS/doc/howto/install.rst

 See the documentation of the available :doc:`default configuration options <buildoptions>` for more options that can be used to configure the build of any BASIS-based project.
-Please refer also to the package specific build instructions given in the ``INSTALL`` file of the corresponding package which is located in the top directory of the source tree.
-In this document, additional project specific configuration options are document if existent.
+Please refer also to the package specific build instructions given in the ``INSTALL`` file or software manual of the corresponding package for information on available additional project specific configuration options.

 .. note::
     The ccmake_ tool also provides a brief description to each variable in the status bar.